Dusty and Stones

 About the Director

 Jesse Rudoy is a filmmaker, musician, and born-again country fan based in New York City.
-He is currently a story producer and editor on a forthcoming HBO documentary series.
-He was recently a writer/producer on Morally Indefensible, FX Network’s first podcast about the Jeffrey MacDonald case.
+He was most recently an editor on Season 2 of HBO’s The Jinx.
 Jesse has composed original music for brands like Adidas and National Geographic and released music on the record label Let’s Play House.
 His work has been supported by HBO, the Gotham Film & Media Institute, Film Independent, and Durban FilmMart.
 Dusty & Stones is his first film.

 About the Producer